The Stepwise Deception: Simulating the Evolution from True News to Fake News with LLM Agents: Related Work

-Recent research into fake news evolution has focused on how misinformation spreads and transforms over time. \citet{zhang2013rumor} found that rumors evolve as they are repeatedly modified, becoming shorter and more shareable, while \citet{guo2021does} empirically tracked fake news evolution, noting how sentiment and text similarity change as truth transitions into misinformation. \citet{xia2020state} developed a sentiment analysis pipeline that addresses sarcasm and out-of-domain input, helping track shifts in public opinion related to fake news.
-Other studies have emphasized structural and behavioral aspects of fake news propagation. \citet{zhao2024propagation} proposed a dynamic learning method that captures temporal changes in rumor propagation, revealing how rumor patterns evolve. \citet{wang2021evolution} demonstrated that slight content changes during the COVID-19 pandemic aided the spread of misinformation, while \citet{li2016user} examined how user behaviors, particularly the role of verified accounts, influence the evolution and dissemination of rumors.
-These studies underscore the dynamic nature of fake news evolution and the need for comprehensive approaches.
+\paragraph{Fake News Evolution} Recent research into fake news evolution has focused on how misinformation spreads and transforms over time. \citet{zhang2013rumor} found that rumors evolve as they are repeatedly modified, becoming shorter and more shareable, while \citet{guo2021does} empirically tracked fake news evolution, noting how sentiment and text similarity change as truth transitions into misinformation. \citet{xia2020state} proposed a sentiment analysis pipeline to track public opinion shifts in fake news by detecting sarcasm.
+Other studies have emphasized structural and behavioral aspects of fake news propagation. \citet{zhao2024propagation} proposed a dynamic method that captures temporal changes in rumor propagation, revealing how rumor patterns evolve. \citet{wang2021evolution} demonstrated slight news content changes during the COVID-19 pandemic, while \citet{li2016user} examined how user behaviors, particularly the role of verified accounts, influence the evolution of rumors.
+FPS~\cite{liu2024skepticism} and TED~\cite{liu2025truth} uses a multi-agent system to study the propagation and detection of fake news.

 However, there has not been a detailed and comprehensive study on how true news evolves into fake news, with only some superficial linguistic analyses~\cite{zhang2013rumor,guo2021does}.